TheVanguardOfCode/midlands-bg-school/README.md

 Every time when some change is committed there is a precommit hook to format the files the developer has updated

-In case the repository has no formatting from the very beggining it is good to run this command before changing anythisng:
+In case the repository has no formatting from the very beggining it is good to run this command before changing anything:

 ```js
 npx prettier . --write